fbpx

 Rio Claro rafting, photo courtesy of Rio Claro Nature Reserve

-Also, there are many swimming beaches throughout the reserve.
-Most have lifeguards and ropes set up to allow swimmers to safely cross from one side of the river to the other.
-Take care though, the river may seem calm on its surface, but it has strong, deep currents worthy of precaution.
+Additionally, there are numerous swimming beaches throughout the reserve, most equipped with lifeguards and ropes to allow swimmers to safely cross from one side of the river to the other.
+However, exercise caution, as the river may appear calm on the surface but possesses strong, deep currents that warrant precaution.

 My two favorite beaches were Playa de Marmól (Marble Beach) located directly in front of the El Refugio, with its massive slab of marble for sunbathing and Playa del Manantial.